fyliu/fyliu.github.io/docs/mkdocs.md

 === "Existing project"

     To add mkdocs to existing repos.
-You'll need to copy these files
+You'll need to copy these files into your project

     ```
     .github/workflows/ci.yml